aiven/aiven-docs/docs/platform/concepts/service_backups.md

     `influxd`

 :::note
-The listed backup tools are merely recommendations and are not intended to create a snapshot of your Aiven service but to provide access to the data.
+The listed backup tools are recommendations and are not intended to create a snapshot of your Aiven service but to provide access to the data.
 :::